kubernetes/kubernetes/docs/devel/e2e-tests.md

 This will start a single-node Kubernetes cluster than runs pods using the local docker daemon.
 Press Control-C to stop the cluster.

+You can generate a valid kubeconfig file by following instructions printed at the end of aforementioned script.

 #### Testing against local clusters

 In order to run an E2E test against a locally running cluster, point the tests